WELCOME TO THE WEST! Grand Teton and nearby Jackson, WY, give people an AMAZING feel for the American West.

 Bicycling & Mountain Biking

-There are paved bike trails all over the park — the major trail goes parallel with the main road through the park.
+There are paved bike trails all over the park — the Grand Teton Multi-Use Parkway connects the town of Jackson to Jenny Lake and goes parallel with the main road through the park.
 This is a very popular activity.

 You can even take guided biking tours through companies like Teton Mountain Bike Tours.

-If you like to mountain bike, then Teton Village is the place for you.
+If you like mountain biking, then Teton Village is the place for you.
 This place is so cool because you can ride the ski lift — with your bike hooked on the side of it — to the top of the mountain, then bike down the hill.

 Golf & Disc Golf

-There are two golf courses near the National Park: Teton Pines and Shooting Star (member-only course).
+There are two golf courses near the National Park: Teton Pines and Shooting Star (a member-only course).

 Teton Village also has an 18-basket disc golf course.
 It’s free!
 You can rent discs if you need them.